DoFiAn/sphinx-tutorial/docs/source/index.rst

 Sphinx-tutorial (tryout)
 #########################

 This is a tryout of the sphinx tutorial.
 It is forked from `Read the Docs tutorial-template`_.
 How to setup a read-the docs project is described in the `Read the Docs tutorial`_.
 How to write Sphinx documentation is available in the `Sphinx tutorial`_.

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

 .. note::

    This project is under active development.

 .. toctree::